SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 If a character doesn’t have dice in the skill required to attempt an action, she generally may use the die code of the attribute under which that skill falls.
 This is sometimes referred to as defaulting to the attribute or using the skill untrained or unskilled.
-The gamemaster may include an unskilled modiﬁer to the diﬃculty.
+The gamemaster may include an unskilled modiﬁer to the difficulty.
 This modiﬁer takes into account that people who aren’t trained or don’t have experience in certain tasks usually have a harder time doing them.
 Typically, this modiﬁer is +5, but it could be as low as +1 for simple tasks or much